-I can’t even count the number of times in an average week that a client doesn’t tell me how much they want to be in love, who feel sad about being alone and how hard it is to meet someone to have a life with.
+I can’t even count the number of times in an average week that a client doesn’t tell me how much they want to be in love.
+And I often read posts from members right here who feel sad about being alone and how hard it is to meet someone to have a life with.

 Let’s face it.
 Whether you’re in your 20’s and maybe just starting to look for a life partner, or you’re further along in life.
 It’s not easy to find the right person.

 Finding a Relationship Begins with Working on Yourself

 Living with a chronic condition can add an extra wrinkle to the process of connecting with people who might have dating potential: Disclosing your diagnosis to someone who may or may not be very understanding.
 Needing to stay compliant with medication regimens.
 Maybe having days when you aren’t feeling at your best or can’t participate as actively as you would like to.

 The simple truth is that your condition affects the people in your life.
 It requires that they be patient, compassionate, and willing to make some accommodations.
 Not everybody you meet is going to be willing to step up to the plate.
 As a result, you may be feeling a little hesitant to take the risk of meeting new people.
 And if you’ve had a few disappointments along the way, you might also be wondering if having a partner is even in your future.

 In my experience, when you are living with a chronic condition, getting connected with the right person is an inside job.
 By that, I mean it starts with working on your own attitude toward dating and having a relationship.
 And the important work you do on yourself is a whole lot more important than the dating tips you might be reading about, or your well-meaning friends may be passing on to you.